 E.ON is committed to equal opportunities and actively promotes diversity, equality and flexibility.”

 Apprentice Heating Engineer – Worcester Renewables Ltd

-The second of the jobs that we have highlighted is from Worcester Renewables Ltd who are looking for an Apprentice Heating Engineer.
-Which is a great opportunity for a hardworking and enthusiastic individual to learn all aspects about renewable heating.
+The second of the jobs that we have highlighted is from Worcester Renewables Ltd, looking for an Apprentice Heating Engineer, a great opportunity for a hardworking and enthusiastic individual to learn all aspects of renewable heating.